-My father, who would be 115 years old today, went to the movies with me only a couple of times.
+My father, who would be 115 years old in 3 days, went to the movies with me only a couple of times.
 The first was for Taras Bulba (United Artists, 1962).
 I remember him getting a particular kick out of the ride of the Cossacks scene, thrilling Franz Waxman music and all.

 The second time was for Tora!
 Tora!
 Tora!
 (20th Century Fox, 1970).
 The movie house in Columbia Heights, just over the city line from Northeast Minneapolis, was within walking distance, I walked it all the time, and could still get in for 50 cents because at 15 I still looked 12.
 For some reason my father ended up not only driving me the few blocks, but after I’d found my seat and the lights went down I was astonished to notice him come in and sit down beside me.

 “Dad, what are you doing here?”
 I whispered loudly.
 “You know, the Japs win in this.”

 “Not for long,” he answered cheerfully, which is about as close as anyone in our family got to talking about the 7 December 1941 attacks and the general brutality my mother, then a teenager in Bangar in the province of La Union, had to face in an occupied country.

 Bangar in those days was rather like Nouvion in ‘Allo ‘Allo—a little town situated a ways from the capital but near the sea, a hotbed of resistance.
 When you read about Bangar here, just remember: that kid who escaped, which resulted in occupying troops burning down the place, was one of my cousins.
 When the guards marched him to town to be executed, his family, through looks and gestures from a distance, pretty much gave him the word that they expected him to “take one for the team” i.e. let himself be shot; but at the last moment, as family legend goes, he grabbed the officer’s sword and in the confusion was able to get away into the forest.
 And so as feared came the reprisals.